 - Repeat until all marshmallows are dipped and covered in sprinkles.

 - They dry quickly and ready to eat or display in minutes

 So easy the kids can do it themselves – just help with the melting of the chocolate as it could be very hot.

 The easiest way to display these lovely treats is in a heart mug or any mug for that matter.
 I roll up a tiny wash cloth in a circle and push it in the bottom of the mug.
 That way I can insert the sticks in the folds of the wash cloth and it holds it perfectly inside the mug to display them lovely.
 Just a little trick I used that I thought I would share.

 The kids can choose whatever sprinkles they want or use milk chocolate instead of white chocolate if you prefer.
 It really is a quick and easy way to make a delicious treat together.
-I stir one in my coffee while the kids stir theirs in their hot chocolate.
+You don’t just have to eat them straight off the sticks – I stir one in my coffee while the kids stir theirs in their hot chocolate.
 Yummy!

 Why not pin this to your Valentine’s Day board or share with my your own marshmallow pop creations.
 I would love to see them on social media just tag me in @letstalkmommy.

 Do you make anything special for Valentine’s Day with the kids?
 Why not get them involved this year?
 I love Valentine’s Day crafts with the kids – it doesn’t have to be a holiday just for the adults.